 To preserve and promote South Australia's military heritage by recognising and valuing contributions of Australian Defence Force members in both war and peace.

-Our aim is to be the premier Army Museum in South Australia and in In order to do this we will:
+Our aim is to be the premier military Museum in South Australia and in order to do this we will:

 - Provide members of the armed services and the public with an informative, historically correct and entertaining presentation of Australia's and, in particular, South Australia's military history.